Capstone-OptiCool/ML/README.md

 ## Run in Local

-1. Download the ipynb file or clone this repostitory
+1. Download the .ipynb file or clone this repostitory
 2. Run this locally using ex: jupyter notebook
-3. Install all the dependencis
+3. Install all the dependencies
   ```
   ! pip install -r requirements.txt
   ```
 4. Run all the code

-## References